lux4rd0/weatherflow-collector/README.md

 ## About The Project

-**weatherflow-listener** is a set of scripts that provide different ways of collecting and publishing data from the [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) weather system and visualize that data with Grafana dashboards.
+**weatherflow-collector** is a set of scripts that provide different ways of collecting and publishing data from the [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) weather system and visualize that data with Grafana dashboards.
 This collector is part of my [WeatherFlow Dashboards AIO](https://github.com/lux4rd0/weatherflow-dashboards-aio) (All In One) project.

 There are several different collector types available once you deploy your  WeatherFlow device: